Unplanned downtime has always been one of the biggest challenges for manufacturing maintenance organizations.

 For companies that have begun to address their asset health and have implemented programs to reduce unplanned downtime, the results are significant.
 According to Aberdeen, plant unscheduled downtime for the Best-in-Class (top 20% of respondents based on performance) is four times better than that of All Others.
-Best-in-Class manufacturers also report a year over year unplanned downtime decrease of 9% while All Others reported no decrease at all, according to Asset Performance Management: Blazing a Better Path to Operational Excellence.
+Best-in-Class manufacturers also report a year over year unplanned downtime decrease of 9% while All Others reported no decrease at all, according to Asset Performance Management: Blazing a Better Path to Operational Excellence, November, 2017.

 Steps to address unplanned downtime

 The graphic below shows several steps that manufacturing companies can take to begin addressing unplanned downtime.

 Implementing a Computerized Maintenance Management System (CMMS) like Maintenance Connection is a straightforward way to begin moving from a reactionary approach to unplanned downtime events to a proactive mindset that can not only reduce unplanned downtime, saving companies money, but also lower overall maintenance program costs.

 The initial entry point is, in many cases, much lower than a single unplanned downtime event.
 A CMMS is a critical foundation on which to build an effective maintenance program.
 Many companies have taken this step, while others continue to use spreadsheets or even paper-based systems.
 These approaches can make it challenging to concisely collect data and it can also be very difficult to extract meaningful data from manually reviewing stacks of paper with a large volume of work order history.